datahappy1/csv_file_validator/README.md

 - run using a command for example: `python C:\csv_file_validator\csv_file_validator\__main__.py -fl C:\csv_file_validator\tests\files\csv\with_header\SalesJan2009_with_header_fixed.csv -cfg C:\csv_file_validator\tests\files\configs\config_with_header.json`

 ##### arguments needed:
-- `-fl` <str: mandatory> file location or folder location in case you need to validate multiple files
+- `-fl` <string: mandatory> single file absolute path or absolute folder location (in case you need to validate multiple files from a directory in one app run)
-- `-cfg` <str: mandatory> configuration file location or directly your config json
+- `-cfg` <string: mandatory> configuration file location or you can input directly config json as a string

 #### how to add custom validation rule:
 - prepare your function in `/csv_file_validator/validation_functions.py` module and decorate it with `logging_decorator` like